elementbound/nlon/packages/nlon/doc/tutorials/server.md

 })
 ```

-Note that NLON correspondences can also be finished with a piece of data, in
+Note that nlon correspondences can also be finished with a piece of data, in
 case you'd like to add some parting message:

 ```js